M-sudais/Chatbot/README.md

-# 🤖 Group 4 Interactive Chatbot System
+# 🤖 An Interactive Chatbot System

 This project is a terminal-based **Python chatbot** with multiple features packed into one interface.
 Built as a collaborative project, it simulates a smart assistant that can answer basic questions, generate passwords, and even entertain users with games like **Rock-Paper-Scissors** and **Coin Toss**.